Edit

 Azure Service Bus provides highly reliable and asynchronous cloud messaging between applications and services that aren't necessarily online at the same time.
-Service Bus is a fully managed enterprise-level message broker with support for both message queues and publish-subscribe topics.
-In this article, we describe some of the features of Service Bus that are useful for multitenant solutions.
-We then provide links to the guidance that can help you when you're planning how you're going to use Service Bus.
+Service Bus is a fully managed enterprise-level message broker that supports both message queues and publish-subscribe topics.
+This article describes features of Service Bus that are useful for multitenant solutions.
+It also provides resources that can help you plan how to use Service Bus.

 Isolation models